JustGoodThemes/Stork-WordPress-Theme/readme.md

 5. Widgets.
 Stork theme has a widget-ready footer with four available widget areas that can be customized in Appearance → Widgets.
 6. Custom Page Templates.
 This theme offers one custom page template "Archives" that displays a list of latest 20 posts ordered by date, a list of categories and monthly and yearly archive lists.
 To use a custom page template, simply create a page and select the page template in "Page Attributes" section.

-Note!
-This theme does not support post formats, custom background and custom header functionality.
+*Note!
+This theme does not support post formats, custom background and custom header functionality.*

-= Credits =
+### Credits

 1. The HTML5 Shiv, http://remysharp.com/html5-enabling-script.
 2. Iris Color Picker, https://github.com/Automattic/Iris.
 Licensed under the GPLv2 license.